 Are barking dog alarms better than a security camera?

 They do different jobs.
 A camera records an incident; a barking dog alarm aims to prevent it from happening.
 Cameras are reactive and useful as evidence, while a bark alarm is a proactive deterrent.
-Many homeowners use both together for layered protection.
+For the full decision guide, compare a barking dog alarm vs security camera.

 Will a barking dog alarm disturb my neighbours?